 Family Literacy and Community Services Manager, Durham County Library

-Founder and Executive Director, Student U
+Founder and former Executive Director, Student U

 As Founder and the inaugural Executive Director of Student U, a college-access organization that believes all students in Durham have the ability to succeed, Dan Kimberg knows the importance of literacy and of creating a pipeline of support to ensure a pathway to college.
 “When I hear about Book Babies families coming together and forming a community, I feel a great level of excitement.
 These families recognize the power they have to create change within their own homes and for the community as a whole.”
 Dan grew up in Ardsley, New York, and moved to Durham for college in 2003.
 He has been with Book Harvest from its earliest days.
 He believes that Book Harvest has a role to play in ensuring that all our community’s children can succeed.